andy-byers/CalicoDB/doc/doc.md

 }

 // Now, "table_1" can be passed as the first parameter to DB methods that access or modify data.
 Those calls
-// will be applied to the table represented by "table_1", rather than the default table. s = db->put(table_1, "key", "value");
+// will be directed to the table represented by "table_1", rather than the default table. s = db->put(table_1, "key", "value");
 assert(s.is_ok());